abbr/Unippear/README.md

  +-- latest  <--- symbolic link pointing to /public/assets/v2

 ```
-Note a *latest* symbolic folder is provided pointing to latest version (v2) to support auto-upgrade.
+Note a *latest* symbolic folder can be provided pointing to latest version (v2) to support auto-upgrade.

 ### Templating
 *Unippear* uses [EJS](https://github.com/tj/ejs) template engine.
 EJS view folder is set to */public*.
 Any file in */public* can be converted to EJS template by appending file extension *.ejs* to the file name.
 An EJS template performs context substitution.
 In particular, *Unippear* supplies two context variables: